 If you read my post on how to make a downloadable map, then you read all about how to automate something.
 It is essential to offer your readers freebies and extras of your content.

 In the post about maps, I recommend using Active Campaign and Lead Pages.
-Both great platforms, however, I have found a better service that better represents my brand.
-The service I use now that combines both the “lead page & form” as well as does the sending is Flodesk.
+Both are great platforms, however, I have found a better service that better represents my brand.
+The service I use now that combines both the “lead page & form” and the sending is Flodesk.

 Flodesk is a MUST HAVE!
 It will cost less than both the Lead Pages and Activate Campaign combined.
 The stylish and user-friendly platform had me at, hello ; )

 Essential Items | Camera Related

 Depending on your niche, some of this gear will be vital.
 If you are running a blog that could rely on using stock photos primarily, like an advice blog, the following equipment might not be as necessary.

 If you are a travel blogger, food blogger, or lifestyle blogger, you will need to factor camera equipment into the cost of running a blog.